 Story Contributor: Nicole Morris, Deputy City Recorder, City of Tualatin, Oregon.

 The City had no centralized location or format for official records to ensure accessibility in the future.
-This problem created chaos for City personnel to fulfill records requests.
+This problem created chaos for city personnel to fulfill records requests.
 Not to mention that it was becoming difficult to manage the cost and space needed to store these records.

 There were many key benefits the City realized with Laserfiche.
 Laserfiche created a secure storage location for records of all media types – paper, electronic, photos, as well as audio and video files.

 For effective searching, each department created a logical folder structure and document naming standards.
 The City improved cross-departmental access to records with the added benefit of reduced storage space and the cost needed for paper records.
-Records retention now takes less time and effort and is not as labor-intensive.
+Records retention now takes less time and effort and it’s not as labor-intensive.

 “Our biggest process improvement was our TRAKit Permitting and Land Use Management system.
-The building and planning department is the biggest document producers.
+The building and planning department is the biggest document producer.
 We worked with MCCi to create an integration to transfer finalized documents in TRAKit to Laserfiche.
 Workflow renames and files the document to user-friendly folders for access by both staff and the public.
 The integration eliminated the need to print finalized projects for permanent storage.
-Instead, every night the Laserfiche Workflow runs and processes closed permits.” elaborated Morris.
+Instead, every night the Laserfiche Workflow runs and processes closed permits,” elaborated Morris.

 Laserfiche also enabled the City of Tualatin to enact a rapid response plan for COVID-19.
 The NEOGOV and TRAKiT integrations allowed essential employees to telework while the office closed to the public.
 Laserfiche prepared the City for the pandemic.